codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 Differences from Services
 -------------------------

-Factories require a concrete class name to instantiate, and do not have code to create instances.
+Factories require a concrete class name to instantiate and do not have code to create instances.

-So Factories are not good for creating complex instance that needs many dependencies, and cannot change the class of the instance to be returned.
+So, Factories are not good for creating a complex instance that needs many dependencies, and you cannot change the class of the instance to be returned.

 On the other hand, Services have code to create instances, so it can create a complex instance that needs other services or class instances.
 When you get a service, Services require a service name,